RhondaLynch/Azure-Networking-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because any number number of webservers can be done by one script.
+This also allows easy update should more webservers be added in the future.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install Docker.io
-- ...
+- Install python3-pip
+- Create, image and launch a docker container
+- Assign ports to the docker container
-- ...
+- Enable Docker

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.